The mission of the USC Voice Center is to improve the quality of life for individuals with voice, swallowing and airway

 When patients are seen at the USC Voice Center, they receive assessments by an otolaryngologist and a speech pathologist in the same visit.
 At this clinic visit, we will perform a variety of measures including an acoustic and aerodynamic assessment of the patient’s vocal production.
 During the same visit, we will have the patient perform trial vocal or swallowing therapies to determine if the therapies could be effective in the long run.
 Our experts ensure there is continued involvement of referring physicians in the patient’s care with regular and thorough two-way communication.

 The physicians and speech pathologists at the USC Voice Center are recognized as leaders in their field who have important clinical and scientific accomplishments, including teaching courses at national medical meetings of the American Laryngological Association and the Fall Voice Conference.
-Michael M. Johns III, MD, is chair of the advisory board of the Voice Foundation and has been named one of top 20 throat doctors in U.S. by Billboard magazine.
+Michael M. Johns III, MD, is chair of the advisory board of the Voice Foundation and has been named one of top 20 throat doctors in the U.S. by Billboard magazine.